 In light of the Government’s advice on social distancing and gatherings of people regarding the COVID-19 pandemic, the following changes are still being undertaken.

-Our focus is to provide maintain a safe working envirnoment for both airport staff and our visitors.The airport remains open for all services however, the Airport has reduced its RFFS capability to Fire and Rescue (CAT A1) and Air Ground Communication Service will be NOTAMed during times of no available Aerodrome Flight Information Service Officers.
+Our focus is to provide maintain a safe working envirnoment for both airport staff and our visitors.The airport remains open for all services however, the Airport has now reinstated RFFS CAT A2 Frie cover and Air Ground Communication Service will be NOTAMed during times of no available Aerodrome Flight Information Service Officers.